solana-foundation/solana-improvement-documents/proposals/0024-repair-and-restart.md

 that 75% of the people received 75% of the Heaviest messages and they all agree on one block and hash.

+So after a validator sees that 75% of the validators received 75% of the votes, wait for 10 more minutes so that the message it sent out have propagated, then restart from the Heaviest slot everyone agreed on.

 ## Impact

 This proposal adds a new RepairAndRestart mode to validators, during this phase